 106. The milk sector is at present the only one with a persistent structural production surplus in relation to possible outlets.
 It is also the one that gives rise to the highest budget expenditure.
-In these circumstances, the Commission believes that appropriate steps should be taken to re-establish the structural equilibrium of the market in milk and milk products.
+In these circumstances, the Commission believes that appropriate steps should be taken to reestablish the structural equilibrium of the market in milk and milk products.
 In particular, price policy should be conducted with this end in view.
 The principle that producers should share the responsibility for surpluses could be applied in this case.
 The Commission believes that an appropriate means to this end would be to apply the target and intervention prices fixed for the marketing year in two stages.
 The first stage would be applied at the beginning of the year and the second during the autumn; in this way allowance could be made for differences in production conditions in the summer and winter seasons, greater quantities of animal feed being needed in winter.

 At the same time, price policy could be adapted more closely to market trends.
 The second stage in the application of the prices would be based solely on the achievement of certain quantitative norms determined in advance on proposals from the Commission (intervention purchases, trends of production and consumption, and other developments on the market).
-In the event of market imbalances, producer and consumer price rises in winter would thus be curbed, changing the ratio between the price of milk and the price of feedingstuffs, and reducing the incentive to production.
+In the event of market imbalances, producer and consumer price rises in winter could thus be curbed, changing the ratio between the price of milk and the price of feedingstuffs, and reducing the incentive to production.
 The price resulting from the operation of this system would form the basis for determining prices for the following year.
 In the event that market imbalances still persisted at the end of the marketing year, it would be possible to prolong the latter up to 30 April at the latest.
 After consulting the organizations concerned with the milk trade, the Commission will place proposals before the Council relating to the establishment of the criteria and procedures necessary to implement this policy line in time for the 1976/77 marketing year.

-Beef and veal
+107. Beef and veal

-- 107. Following an examination of the problems encountered in this sector, the Commission has come to the conclusion that, on economic grounds, the following Community measures are required: - (i) intervention instruments should be made more flexible; - (ii) in applying the various measures, allowance should be made for differences between types of beef production; i.e. beef derived from dairy cattle, beef derived from beef cattle, and beef derived from cattle fattened on battery systems (feedlots);
+Following an examination of the problems encountered in this sector, the Commission has come to the conclusion that, on economic grounds, the following Community measures are required:

+- intervention instruments should be made more flexible; - in applying the various measures, allowance should be made for differences between types of beef production; i.e. beef derived from dairy oattle, beef derived from beef cattle, and beef derived from cattle fattened on battery systems (feedlots); - the existing system should be supplemented by action to prevent largescale fluctuations on the beef and veal market from getting under way.
+Such action should be begun two years in advance, when farmers make their production decisions;